LVN Pictures: Legacy

 LVN Pictures is the first of its kind in Philippine movie history.
-It was the movie studio that set many trends in the forefront of Philippine cinema.
+It was the movie studio that set many trends at the forefront of Philippine cinema.
 At the time of its height, it was also the biggest and most powerful studio of the time, nestling under its wing countless number of big stars that went on to become Filipino screen legends, acclaimed directors that helmed Filipino film classics and numerous film artisans that helped define the Filipino film.
 Its power was even recognized by its three-film tie-up with the Philippine government during the Communist threat era of the 1950s.

 Its glorious impact, not only in the movie industry but also to the millions and legions of fans that watched its films had an indelible and unwavering contribution to the development of Filipino culture as a whole.
 From the FAMAS Best Picture Huk sa Bagong Pamumuhay, which told its viewers that no matter how bad a person may be, he could still redeem himself; to the FAMAS honoree Anak Dalita (1956), which chronicled human perseverance in the face of war, LVN Pictures has definitely influenced the Filipino of the 1950s, which still echoes into the Philippines' subconscious up to the present.
-And still more fans were added when these pictures were later shown in Philippine television in the 1960s and 1970s.
+And still more fans were added when these pictures were later shown on Philippine television in the 1960s and 1970s.

 To maintain the legacy of LVN Pictures and the films it made, ABS-CBN Corporation, the Philippines' largest media conglomerate, bought LVN Pictures productions shortly after its closure and showcased them from time to time in its television film arm, Cinema One, which is aired not only in the Philippines but also in many parts of the world.
 The films are now also being archived in the state-of-the-art facilities of ABS-CBN Network.

 Digital restoration

-The ABS-CBN Film Archives is responsible for protecting and storing the LVN classics in their vaults at the ELJ Communications Center in Quezon City as well as the props and costumes used by the actors in the films, as part of the agreement they agreed on.
+The ABS-CBN Film Archives is responsible for protecting and storing the LVN classics in their vaults at the ELJ Communications Center in Quezon City as well as the props and costumes used by the actors in the films, as part of their agreement.

 With the advent of the digital age, ABS-CBN's Sagip Pelikula campaign restored some of the black and white LVN classics including Ibong Adarna (1941), Anak Dalita (1956), Badjao (1957), Malvarosa (1958), and Biyaya ng Lupa (1959) through 4K digital scans and partial restorations.
 The LVN films directed by Mike de Leon, Kung Mangarap Ka't Magising and Kakabakaba Ka Ba?, were respectively restored and remastered by ABS-CBN with the help of Central Digital Lab in Makati City and L'Immagine Ritrovata in Bologna, Italy.